anhr/commonNodeJS/canvasMenu/CanvasMenu.md

 } );
 ```
 Please move mouse over canvas.
-Now you can see "⤢" button on the bottom right corner of the canvas.
+Now you can see "⤦" button on the bottom right corner of the canvas.
-Please click the "⤢" button if you want to see your canvas on the full screen.
+Please click the "⤦" button if you want to resize your canvas to original size.

 <a name="StereoEffect"></a>
 ## Add a [Stereo Effect](https://github.com/anhr/commonNodeJS/blob/master/StereoEffect/README.md) menu item.